woaksths/LST-Lexicon-Guided-Self-Training-for-Few-Shot-Text-Classification/README.md

 1. Train a classifier on labeled data (teacher) and [build the lexicon](/asset/lexicon_construction.md) with attention mechanism.
 2. Infer labels on a much larger unlabeled dataset with [lexicon-guided pseudo-labeling](/asset/lexicon_guided_PL.md).
-3. Train a larger classifier (student) on combined set with noise and [builde the lexicon](/asset/lexicon/_construction.md) from student.
+3. Train a larger classifier (student) on combined set with noise and [build the lexicon](/asset/lexicon_construction.md) from student.
 4. Go to step 2, with studnet as teacher.
 And update the lexicon with the ones built at student steps.

 ![](/asset/LST_overview.png)